This was the inspiration - an illustration by Sandoz originally on the cover of Harper's Bazaar 6/6/1891

 the back view is a funny colour as that is with stage lighting - it had to be presented on stage at the ShowCase

 After the chemise came the Cotton Petticoat - here needing an iron.
-I had to exercise some restraint with the
+I had to exercise so

 petticoats - the early 1890s was when underthings started to become pretty and they became more flounced, be-laced and be-ribbonned over the following decades.
 Here are some of the laces and panels of tucking I used -